hft-stuttgart/openhab-pb-stack/README.md

 ![backup_menu](docs/images/backup_menu.png)

+When a backup exists the menu also offers to move a building (e.g. usefull when changing the machine after a system error).
+In this case the applications adjust the labels of the nodes and automatically restores the building on the new machine.

+By default backups are automatically created at 04:00AM.
+This and the detailed backup settings can be changed, see the [volumerize documentation](https://github.com/blacklabelops/volumerize) for details.

 ### Manage Devices

 An automation setup needs to access several different devices to be able to communicate with sensors and actors (e.g. an USB Z-Wave modem).
 These are by default not accessible to docker containers, docker swarm also does not provide a default way to grant access to them.
 Docker uses cgroups to manage device access though.
 This enables us to grant the correct cgroup permissions when a container launches.
 The script offers a menu entry to install the necessary files and rules on any connected node.
 A second entry then allows to setup links between containers and devices.